SOC 2

 Maintenance Phase

-Generating a SOC 2 report is not a once-off event for organizations, as organizations need to regularly evaluate and update their controls in order to meet SOC 2 Trust Service Criteria.
+Generating a SOC 2 report is not a once-off event for organizations, as organizations need to regularly evaluate and update their controls to meet SOC 2 Trust Service Criteria.
 This may involve reviewing policies and procedures regularly, as well as performing internal audits and responding to any new risks or threats that arise.

-Organizations should also consider periodically obtaining a SOC 2 report – at minimum once annually – in order to demonstrate assurance to stakeholders of the effectiveness of their controls and demonstrate commitment towards maintaining an efficient control environment.
+Organizations should also consider periodically obtaining a SOC 2 report – at minimum once annually – to demonstrate assurance to stakeholders of the effectiveness of their controls and demonstrate commitment towards maintaining an efficient control environment.

 SOC 2 and penetration testing are two complementary processes essential to an organization’s cybersecurity.
 While SOC 2 primarily examines an organization’s controls against Trust Service Criteria, penetration testing simulates cyberattacks against systems to discover vulnerabilities that attackers might exploit.

-But, while SOC 2 reassures organizations they have implemented suitable controls for managing customer data, penetration testing provides further assurances that these safeguards effectively block unauthorized entry to systems owned by their organization.
+But, while SOC 2 certification reassures organizations they have implemented suitable controls for managing customer data, penetration testing provides further assurances that these safeguards effectively block unauthorized entry to systems owned by their organization.

-Role of Penetration Testing in SOC 2 Compliance
+What is the Role of Penetration Testing in SOC 2 Compliance?

 Penetration testing plays a vital part in SOC 2 compliance.
 By identifying vulnerabilities, penetration testing provides one of the best means for measuring how effective security controls implemented are at protecting system resources against unwanted access.